trgao/TravelRequestPortal/README.md

 - npm
 - psql
-- nodejs
+- nodejs (for nodejs backend)
+- go (for go backend)

 ## Database setup

-Create the postgresql database from `./backend/src/database/db.sql` script
+Create the postgresql database from `./backend/src/database/db.sql` script (skip this step if using go backend)

 ```sh
 psql -f ./backend/src/database/db.sql
 ```

 ## Node.js setup

-Clone the project

 Generate a jwt secret, and add a `.env` file in `./backend`